locnguyenIT/student-springboot-angular-fullstack-demo/README.md

 Make sure you created database "student" and change your username and password with your MySQL account, then go to pom.xml file -> Maven -> Reload project.

+Second, open terminal at \src\angular-frontend, run command "npm install" to install node_modules folder.
+Once done, run the command "ng serve" and open localhost:4200 in your browser and that is for frontend

-Go to DemoApplication and Run.
+Finally, go to DemoApplication and Run.
 After the program has finished running.

-Open browser "http://localhost:8080/api/spring-boot/student"  to see API
+Open browser "http://localhost:8080/api/spring-boot/student"  to see API of backend

-Second, open terminal at \src\angular-frontend, run "npm install" to install "node_modules" folder in angular-fontend but make sure you have installed "Node.js" first